Lindt8/ng-imager/docs/dev/architecture.md

 1. Convert raw hits to canonical `Hit` objects through the adapter:

-    Raw hit dicts from the adapter are converted inside the adapter itself (e.g., `PHITSAdapter` or `ROOTAdapter`).
+    - Raw hit dicts from the adapter are converted inside the adapter itself (e.g., `PHITSAdapter` or `ROOTAdapter`).
 Adapters must emit canonical `Hit` objects directly or provide an internal method ensuring all Hits follow the unified `physics.hits.Hit` structure.
+    - All adapters must set:
+        - ```
+          Hit.type      ∈ {"n","g","UNK"}    # particle species
+          Hit.material  = scintillator name  # from [detectors.material_map]
+          ```
+    - The shaper, event typing, and cone-building stages rely exclusively on Hit.type.
+Legacy event-level “event_type” fields from raw adapters must not be used.

+The shaper, event typing, and cone-building stages rely exclusively on Hit.type.
+Legacy event-level “event_type” fields from raw adapters must not be used.

 2. Apply **universal hit-level cuts** (e.g. min light/energy):